By Rachel Lankester

-Our top tips for how to have a good divorce
+My top tips for how to have a good divorce

 - Keep the lines of communication open as much as possible no matter how hard it may be.

-- Do some research and take legal advice so that you know exactly what your legal position is.
+- Do some research and take legal advice so you know exactly what your legal position is.